Joey Logano captures pole for All-Star race after qualifying first at North Wilkesboro Speedway

 William Byron, one of the final drivers on the track, appeared to beat Logano’s time, but was assessed a 10-second penalty for speeding on pit road during the stop.

-Logano, driver of the No. 22 Ford, turned the top lap even though his pit crew only had the fifth-fastest stop, which means he made up significant time on the track.
+Logano, driver of the No. 22 Ford, turned the top lap even on the .625 short track though his pit crew only had the fifth-fastest stop, which means he made up significant time on the track.

 But Logano called it a team win and a “momentum booster.”